 When To Rinse Rice

 Depending on what you are cooking, most likely you will be washing your rice.
-Recipes like rice pilaf, steamed rice, and rice salad benefit from a quick rinse.
-But if you are looking to make risotto or rice pudding, where you want your rice to be creamy, washing the rice will alter the texture of your grain rice.
+Rice recipes like rice pilaf, steamed rice, and rice salad benefit from a quick rinse.
+But if you are looking to make risotto with arborio rice, congee, porridge, or rice pudding, where you want your rice to be creamy, washing or soaking rice will alter the texture of your grain rice and turn it mushy.